kyma-project/kyma/docs/application-connector/docs/004-architecture-application-connector.md

 ## Application Operator

-The operator listens for creating or deleting the Application custom resources and acts accordingly, either provisioning or de-provisioning an instance of Proxy Service and Event Service for every custom resource.
+The operator listens for creating or deleting the Application custom resources and acts accordingly, either provisioning or de-provisioning an instance of Application Proxy and Event Service for every custom resource.

 >**NOTE:** Every Application custom resource corresponds to a single App to which you can connect an external solution.

-## Proxy Service
+## Application Proxy

-The Proxy Service is an intermediary component between a lambda function or a service and an external API registered with the Metadata Service.
+The Application Proxy is an intermediary component between a lambda function or a service and an external API registered with the Application Registry.
 It can call services secured with the [Basic Authentication](https://tools.ietf.org/html/rfc7617) mechanism, acquire OAuth tokens, and call OAuth-secured APIs.

 ## Access Service

-The Access Service exposes the Proxy Service and manages the access from the lambda functions and services deployed in Kyma to the external APIs over the Proxy Service.
+The Access Service exposes the Application Proxy and manages the access from the Lambda functions and services deployed in Kyma to the external APIs over the Application Proxy.

 ## Minio bucket